 Suzanne could not imagine what her life would be like without Elliott.
 He was the kindest sweetest person she had ever met, and just the thought of him taking his own life was heartbreaking.
 It made her wonder about the words the woman said to him, so she decided to ask one more time.
 “Would you be comfortable telling me what she said that changed your mind?”

 “I’d rather not.
 I know it might sound silly, but Jessica’s words have belonged to just me for so long that I don’t want to give them away.
 I’m sure the entire situation must seem unreal.
-I just hope that learning about what happened that night won’t change your opinion about me.”
+I just hope that learning about what happened that night won’t change your opinion of me.”

-Suzanne looked into the eyes of husband and tried to imagine the pain he had endured.
+Suzanne looked into the eyes of her husband and tried to imagine the pain he had endured.
 Tenderly she took his face in her hands and kissed him.

 At 10:00 a.m. the next morning, Elliott nervously waited at the retirement community in a small room with several comfortable chairs and two small tables.
 After a few minutes, the Executive Director stepped in and held the door open for a small woman with large glasses and beautiful silver hair.
 Strangely, Elliott realized that she actually looked similar to the way he had pictured her the last twenty-four hours.